-• For additional information about capital and Comerica's equity repurchase program, see "Capital" in Part I, Item 2 on page 50 of Comerica's Second Quarter 2016 Form 10-Q.
+• For additional information about capital and Comerica's equity repurchase program, see "Capital" subheading on page F-19 in the "Balance Sheet and Capital Funds Analysis" section of Comerica's 2016 Form 10-K.

 The Federal Reserve requires depository institutions to maintain cash reserves with a Federal Reserve Bank.